 The season for mailing annual holiday cards is fast approaching.
-Of course you want to send friends and family an unique and memorable holiday card, but finding the right one, adding a handwritten note, addressing it, stamping it and getting it to the post office may take more time than you have this busy season.
-Even if you order custom cards from Paperless Post or Moo that say just what you want, you'll still have to address, stamp and mail them by hand.
+Of course, you want to send friends and family a unique and memorable holiday card, but finding the right one, adding a handwritten note, addressing it, stamping it and getting it to the post office may take more time than you have this busy season.

-Fortunately, you can go online for a completely new way to mail out custom holiday cards — and it doesn't require you to buy a single stamp.
+Fortunately, you can go online for a new way to mail out custom holiday cards.

 Pricing varies depending on the card you select, the design elements you want and how many cards you're buying.
-Expect to spend $2 to $3 per card, plus an extra 99 cents to send them domestically ($1.49 internationally).
-That price is more expensive than store-bought greeting cards, but saves you the trouble of running to the post office.
+Card designs start at $0.79 per card (if you buy hundreds of cards), but expect to spend closer to $1.50 to $3.00 per card plus an extra $0.99 to send them domestically.
+That's more expensive than store-bought greeting cards, but it saves you the trouble of running to the post office.